Invasion (cancer): Amoeboid-mesenchymal and mesenchymal-amoeboid transitions

-We have already noted the existence of a degree of plasticity and the possibility of a “shift” from one migration type to the other (from the mesenchymal type to the amoeboid one and vice versa) upon individual cell invasion.
-These events are apparently due to the appearance of changes in the activity of certain cell molecules and the need to adapt to tissue microenvironment conditions (Fig. 1).
+There exists a degree of plasticity and the possibility of a "shift" from one migration type to the other (from the mesenchymal type to the amoeboid one and vice versa) upon individual cell invasion.
+These events are due to the appearance of changes in the activity of certain cell molecules and the need to adapt to tissue microenvironment conditions.

 These changes are described as amoeboid-mesenchymal and mesenchymal-amoeboid transitions.
 Tumor cells using the mesenchymal type of migration can be changed in a certain way and shift to the amoeboid type of movement under conditions of a weakened signal and mechanical pathways that are directly involved in the stabilization of the interactions between extracellular matrix structures and malignant cells.
-However, the available data were obtained primarily by means of experiments.
 The following mechanisms leading to the transition of cells from the mesenchymal to the amoeboid type of invasive growth (mesenchymal-amoeboid transition) have been described: 1) reduction in or complete abolition of pericellular proteolysis due to application of protease inhibitors; 2) reduction in the activity of integrin receptors and their interactions with surrounding stromal elements by their antagonists; 3) increase in and stabilization of the activity of small GTPase RhoA and its ROCK effector.
-A study by S. Berton’s group provided an interesting fact indicating that the p27 protein, despite a great variety of functions, plays an important role in the control of cell motility.
+A study by S. Berton's group indicated that the p27 protein plays an important role in the control of cell motility.
 In particular, a lack of this protein under in vitro conditions induces the mesenchymal-amoeboid transition in cells in a 3D matrix.

-Some authors studying the mechanisms of invasive growth upon individual cell migration indicate the possibility of an amoeboid-mesenchymal transition that is the reverse process to the mesenchymalamoeboid transition.
+There exists the possibility of an amoeboid-mesenchymal transition that is the reverse process to the mesenchymal-amoeboid transition.
 There is a hypothesis according to which the mechanism of amoeboid-mesenchymal transition most likely relies on the same molecular basis, and that the only reliable process that determines the possibility of the described transformation is an imbalance in the activity of members of the small GTPase family and predominance of the Rac activity over the RhoA activity.
-The mechanisms that could underlie the described changes remain unclear.

 Collective-individual transitions

 Tumor cells within a single tumor can simultaneously move both collectively and individually.
 In this case, the transition from individual to collective migration is an important step towards increasing the invasive and metastatic potential of malignant neoplasms.
 For example, breast tumor cells detached from the solid mass gain the ability to invade lymphatic vessels.
-Currently, two mechanisms are distinguished: epithelial-mesenchymal and collective-amoeboid transitions by which individually migrating tumor cells are produced (Fig. 1).
+Currently, two mechanisms are distinguished: epithelial-mesenchymal and collective-amoeboid transitions by which individually migrating tumor cells are produced.
 In turn, the latter, in particular cells that have undergone EMT, are capable under certain conditions of gaining an epithelial phenotype and forming tumor multicellular complexes.
-This phenotype inversion was called the “mesenchymal-epithelial transition”.
+This phenotype inversion is called the "mesenchymal-epithelial transition".